LaurePiechaczyk/project5-coffee-shop/README.md

 ## Design Choices
 - ### Fonts
-Default Font from bootstrap were kept, i.e:"Helvetica Neue", Helvetica, Arial, sans-serif, because it looks nice and it is and easy to read.
+Default Font from bootstrap were kept, i.e:"Helvetica Neue", Helvetica, Arial, sans-serif, because it looks nice, professionnal and it is and easy to read.

 - ### Colors
 As the idea of the project is to be inspired by nature, colors inspired by nature were chosen.
 The green color of the buttons represents the vegetation and the brown color represents the earth.
 The colors were also inspired by this [palette ](https://colorideas.net/roman-coffee-gray-kabul-dark-gray-smoked-color-palette/)